HL7/fhir-shorthand/dev-days-2019/README.md

 ```
 $ sushi <path>
 ```
 where `<path>` is the path to the folder containing the FSH files.
-So if your FSH files were in `~/fhir-shorthand/dev-days-2019/working-samples`, the command would be
+So if your FSH files were in `~/fhir-shorthand/dev-days-2019`, the command would be
 ```
-$ sushi ~/fhir-shorthand/dev-days-2019/working-samples
+$ sushi ~/fhir-shorthand/dev-days-2019
 ```
-This will send the resulting FHIR output to an `out` directory in your current working directory.
+This will send the resulting FHIR output to an `build` directory in your current working directory.
 Optionally, you can specify your output directory name using the `-o` option.
 ```
 $ sushi <path> -o <output-directory>
 ```